VHT Home

 The Lehigh Trail goes west into Lehigh Crossing Park, just across NY 251.

-There are several connections to the Auburn Trail.
-In the lowlands this trail passes through what was in the mid 20th century, the Victor Village dump.
+Also in this area, the trail passes through what was in the mid 20th century, the Victor Village dump.
 Debris may be sighted.

 Along Auburn Trail to School St. and nearly Maple Ave.